ChrisDuffley/stationPlaylist/readme.md

 * Control+Alt+Home/End (while focused on a track in Studio, Creator, Remote VT, and Track Tool): Move to first/last track column.
 * Control+Alt+up/down arrow (while focused on a track in Studio, Creator, Remote VT, and Track Tool): Move to previous/next track and announce specific columns.
 * Control+NVDA+1 through 0 (while focused on a track in Studio, Creator (including Playlist Editor), Remote VT, and Track Tool): Announce column content for a specified column (first ten columns by default).
 Pressing this command twice will display column information on a browse mode window.
-* Control+NVDA+- (hyphen while focused on a track in Studio, Creator, and Track Tool): display data for all columns in a track on a browse mode window.
+* Control+NVDA+- (hyphen while focused on a track in Studio, Creator, Remote VT, and Track Tool): display data for all columns in a track on a browse mode window.
 * Alt+NVDA+C while focused on a track (Studio only): announces track comments if any.
 * Alt+NVDA+0 from Studio window: Opens the Studio add-on configuration dialog.
 * Alt+NVDA+P from Studio window: Opens the Studio broadcast profiles dialog.